Robb Stark – Night’s Silver Wolf King

 And do you know who led the vanguard?
 Do you?
 Do you?
 Do you?”
 “Robb?”
 It was too much to be hoped, but … “It was Lord Renly!
 Lord Renly in his green armor, with the fires shimmering off his golden antlers!
 Lord Renly with his tall spear in his hand! aCoK, Sansa

 Dontos, full of excitement, tells Sansa about Renly, allegedly returned from the grave leading the power of Highgarden and Casterly Rock to victory against Stannis.
-His helm is crowned by the golden head theme, shimmering golden antlers, and Sansa initially hopes it is Robb who leads the vanguard.
+His helm is crowned by the golden head motif, shimmering golden antlers, and Sansa initially hopes it is Robb who leads the vanguard.

 The gilded skull is part of a theme revolving around the idea of returning from death to lead an army into battle.

 The shadow hound is Sandor Clegane wearing his famous Hound’s Helm.
 It’s a similar image to Robb Stark wearing the head of his own direwolf after being murdered at the Red Wedding.
-The Hound too is thought dead but he is currently on the Quiet Isle.
-His helm finds its way to the beastly Rorge, later killed by Brienne and then to Lem Lemoncloack.
+The Hound too is thought dead but is currently digging graves on the Quiet Isle.
+His helm finds its way to the beastly Rorge, later killed by Brienne, and then to Lem Lemoncloack.
 In this way does the Hound live on, through his helm, although he is now associated with death – digging graves on the Quiet Isle.

 Then we have Jamie Lannister, armoured like the sun, golden and beautiful.
-His sword hand will be cut off by a Dothraki, a member of Vargo Hoat’s so called Brave Companions.
+His sword hand will be cut off by a Dothraki, a member of Vargo Hoat’s Brave Companions.
 A golden hand replacement is later forged for the Kingslayer.